Chico011/supply-chain-analytics/README.md

 - Ranking Functions
 - Data Cleaning
 - Data Validation
-- Data Modeling
+- Star Schema Design
 - Business Analysis

 ---

 ## 📈 Business Value

-This project demonstrates how SQL Server and Power BI can be used to transform raw operational data into business insights.

-The analysis helps decision makers identify the root causes of shipment delays, measure their financial impact, and make informed decisions to improve supply chain performance.
+This project transforms raw operational data into actionable business insights.
+It helps decision makers identify the causes of shipment delays, measure their financial impact, and improve overall supply chain performance.
 ---

 ## 👤 About Me

-Hi, I'm **Collins Odoh**, a Computer and Information Systems student at **BYU Pathway Worldwide** with a growing interest in Data Analytics and Business Intelligence.
+Hi, I'm **Collins Odoh**, a Computer and Information Systems student at **BYU Pathway Worldwide** with a strong interest in Data Analytics and Business Intelligence.

 I enjoy building end to end analytics projects that combine SQL, Python, and Power BI to solve real business problems and turn raw data into actionable insights.
+⭐ If you found this project helpful, feel free to star the repository and connect with me on LinkedIn.

 📎 LinkedIn: https://www.linkedin.com/in/collins-odoh-97b497382

 ---

 ## 📄 License